Preshil (Junior Campus)

 The Margaret Lyttle Memorial School Junior Campus is the junior campus of Preshil.
-It was designed by Kevin Borland.
+It was designed by architect Kevin Borland.
 The buildings that Kevin Borland designed at the Preshil School are experimental in design and use triangular and hexagonal geometries together with diagonals in both plan and section.
 This creates a variety of internal and external spaces, irregular forms and buildings that strongly deviates from the conventional school buildings of that time.
 The precise forme of each building and its detailing is counteracted by the use of raw timber posts and beams.

 The campus size is not much bigger than a large residential block in the area, which creates a lively density of play spaces, trees and buildings.
 The buildings are laid out in a labyrinthine, non-hierarchical and non-institutional way, integrating the new buildings with the existing 1930s cottage and the landscape on the site.
 The buildings were designed to accommodate the school's approach to active learning, embodied in the child-scaled and multi-purpose buildings.